Gauge invariant approach to nonmetricity theories and the second clock effect: Gauge symmetry and the second clock effect

 \bea \frac{\Delta\omega_{if}}{\omega_{if}}=1-\exp{\Delta Q^{{\bf u}'{\bf u}}_{\cal C}}. \eea

 When instead of just two atoms, a sample of atoms of given substance is considered, the above discussed shift leads to an effective broadening of spectral lines that may be quantified by the largest possible shift $\Delta\omega_{if}$.
-This shift is not to be confused with the GR shift of frequencies -- also known as the first clock effect -- which is due to the propagation of photons in a curved background space, and is the same for any frequency.
-In Weyl space $W_4$ the first clock effect arises as well due to the Riemann-Christoffel (Levi-Civita) curvature of space, leading to the same shift of frequencies for any spectral line.\footnote{As seen from \eqref{null-geod} photons and radiation interact only with the LC curvature of spacetime.} The SCE, on the contrary, is due to the above described shift of frequencies which is different for different frequencies: $\Delta\omega_{if}\propto\omega_{if}$, as it can be seen from equations \eqref{g-ratio} and \eqref{u-broad}.
+This shift is not to be confused with the GR shift of frequencies which is due to the propagation of photons in a curved background space, and is the same for any frequency.
+In Weyl space $W_4$ the first clock effect arises as well due to the Riemann-Christoffel (Levi-Civita) curvature of space, leading to the same shift of frequencies for any spectral line.\footnote{As seen in section \ref{sect-geod} photons and radiation interact only with the LC curvature of spacetime.} The SCE, on the contrary, is due to the above described shift of frequencies which is different for different frequencies: $\Delta\omega_{if}\propto\omega_{if}$, as it can be seen from equations \eqref{g-ratio} and \eqref{u-broad}.

 In $\tilde W_4$ for the gauge-invariant ratio \eqref{g-ratio}, according to \eqref{sce-eq'}, one gets: